Gougères Recipe in 5 Easy Steps

 Bake for about 25 minutes until puffy and golden, serve immediately.

-If you refrigerate or freeze them, simply heat on high in oven for 5-7 minutes.
+If you refrigerate or freeze them, simply heat on high in the oven for 5-7 minutes.

 Best white wine pairings are from Burgundy: try a Chablis, Pernand-Vergelesses, or a Cremant de Bourgogne.